TehShrike/joshduff.com/content/2016-07-writing-sql.md

 The main point is that whatever suffix you pick should be consistent across the entire schema.
 This lets you join to another table without having to remember anything but the table name.

-## Foreign keys should always contain the name of the column they link to
+## Foreign keys should always contain the name of the table they link to

 If rows in your `invoice` table link to rows in your `customer` table, the invoice table should be named `customer_id`, not `buyer_id` or `purchaser_id`.